 Even though now is the time to reschedule non-essential travel, that doesn’t mean we should stop dreaming about far-flung destinations.
 Eventually, some level of normalcy in our lives will return, allowing us to hop on a plane and jet off to another corner of the world, even at a moment’s notice.

-While I have many cities, states, and countries left to explore, these dream travel destinations are places I’ve longed to visit and remain at the top of my list.
+As a travel writer, I have many cities, states, and countries left to explore and write about, but these dream travel destinations are places I’ve longed to visit and remain at the top of my list.

 Where Europe meets Africa

 Years before I considered becoming a travel writer, Morocco piqued my curiosity.
 Perhaps it’s my appreciation for the country’s Moorish architecture, intricate textile patterns, and wonderfully delicious food that made me curious.
 After talking to a cousin who did a homestay in Tangier last year, I became even more interested in visiting Morocco.
 He told me about the warmth of the local people, their willingness to share traditions, and how their lifestyle revolves around family.

 While Tangier is an easy day trip from Spain, Fez sits southeast toward the center of the country.
 It’s recognized as a cultural hub and known for its labyrinthine medina, the biggest car-free zone in the world.
 Meanwhile, storied Casablanca has magnificent Mauresque architecture (a striking combination of Moorish and French Art Deco).
 And although touristy, Marrakesh provides a glimpse at an ancient yet modern-day city.
 From colorful souks to kasbahs, palaces, and beautiful mosques, there’s much to experience in the Kingdom of Morocco.